raongithub/AngularJS-Tutorial/17 - AngularJS-Eval-Parse-Interpolate/README.md

     > We can use the expression which is used in the "View" in "$interpolate".
 For ex. $interpolate("Result = {{ num1 * num2 }}");
     > $interpolate should be injected in order to use
     > $interpolate works with $parse
+    > $interpolate cannot change the values of the respective context ($scope) because it's read-only